 - Save up and take advantage of transfer promos: if you earn into a flexible points program, it might be worth hoarding your points and waiting for a large transfer promo before sending those points to a frequent flyer partner.
 In some cases, you could end up with a 40% bonus or more!

 - Consider using a third-party payment platform such as pay.com.au to make payments to suppliers through your rewards credit card, even if they only accept bank transfers.
+(Note that Point Hacks is affiliated with Pay.com.au).

 Finally, although this guide is tailored to a specific American Express card, we have a four-part series on some of the benefits of holding a business rewards credit card.
-Some are specific to Amex, but some are universal across the other cards too.
+Some are specific to Amex, but some are universal across the other cards, too.

 Summing up